-- Catastrophe reinsurance providing protection against the risk of natural hazard events (e.g. earthquake, windstorm); - Reinsurance of most of the Company's legacy UK latent claims reserves; - Reinsurance of the legacy London Market claims reserves of the Company's subsidiary undertaking, Ocean Marine; - Reinsurance of longevity risk on the Company's bodily injury claims settled as PPO; - The 50% quota share reinsurance agreement with the Group's internal reinsurance vehicle, AIIL.
-Further details are provided in section A.2.2 and section C.3.2; - Reinsurance of specific flood risks to Flood Re Limited; - Reinsurance of terrorism risk to Pool Reinsurance Company Limited; - Casualty excess of loss reinsurance providing protection against the risk of large losses arising from motor liability or general liability insurance; and - Property excess of loss reinsurance providing protection against the risk of large losses arising from property insurance.
+- Catastrophe reinsurance providing protection against the risk of natural hazard events (e.g. earthquake, windstorm); - Reinsurance of most of the Company's legacy UK latent claims reserves; - Reinsurance of the legacy London Market claims reserves of the Company's subsidiary undertaking, Ocean Marine; - Reinsurance of longevity risk on the Company's bodily injury claims settled as PPOs; - The 50% quota share reinsurance agreement between the Company and the Group's internal reinsurance vehicle, AllL and the 25% quota share reinsurance agreement between ACI and AllL.
+Further details are provided in section C.3.2; - Reinsurance of specific flood risks to Flood Re Limited; - Reinsurance of terrorism risk to Pool Reinsurance Company Limited; - Casualty excess of loss reinsurance providing protection against the risk of large losses arising from motor liability or general liability insurance; and - Property excess of loss reinsurance providing protection against the risk of large losses arising from property insurance.

 Reinsurance purchases are reviewed to verify that the levels of protection being bought reflect any developments in exposure and the risk appetite of the Company.
 The basis of these purchases is underpinned by extensive financial and capital modelling and actuarial analyses which consider the cost and capital efficiency benefits.
 This may involve utilising externally sourced probabilistic models to verify the accumulations and loss probabilities based on specific portfolios of business.
 In addition to external models, scenarios are developed and tested using Company data to determine potential losses and appropriate levels of reinsurance protection.
 Reinsurance covers single large exposures and concentrations of exposures.
-The Company has processes in place to manage catastrophe risk and purchases catastrophe reinsurance to protect against significant natural and man-made hazard events.

-The management of insurance risk is overseen by specific senior management committees, namely the GI Reserve and Capital Committee (GIRCC), the ALCO and the Insurance Committee.
+The management of insurance risk is overseen by specific senior management committees, namely the Insurance Committee, the Reserve and Projections Committee and the ALCO.